Changelogs keep users updated on your software's changes. A clear changelog builds trust and boosts user engagement. Here's how to do it right:

 Strategies for Effective Changelog Management

-Managing changelogs well ensures they remain useful for both users and stakeholders.
+Managing changelogs well ensures they remain useful.
 Here are some practical ways to handle them efficiently:

 Keep Changelogs Updated